Selvam-T/POS/Project/README.md

 For a deep dive into the exact routing rules, protections, and debug options, see Documentation/scanner_input_infocus.md.

+### Sales-in-progress restrictions

+To prevent inconsistencies between items already listed in the current sale and the master product data:

+- When the Sales table contains one or more items, the Product Management dialog allows only ADD.
+- REMOVE and UPDATE/View are disabled while a sale is in progress.
+- Finish or cancel the current sale (clear the Sales table) to re-enable REMOVE/UPDATE/View.

 ### Sales Table Operations

 - **Edit Quantity:** Click quantity field, type number, press Enter